Military logistics: History

 The history of military logistics goes back to Neolithic times.
 The most basic requirements of an army were food and water.
 Early armies were equipped with weapons used for hunting like spears, knives, axes and bows and arrows, and rarely exceeded 20,000 men due to the practical difficulty of supplying a large number of soldiers.
 Large armies began to appear in the Iron Age.
 Animals such as horses, oxen, camels and elephants were used as beasts of burden to carry supplies.
 Food, water and fodder for the animals could usually be found or purchased in the field.

-The Roman Empire built networks of roads, but it was far less expensive to transport a ton of grain from Egypt to Rome by sea than 50 mi by road.
-After the fall of the Roman Empire in the fifth century there was the shift from a centrally organised army to a combination of military forces made up of local troops.
+The Roman Empire built networks of roads, bridges and canals but it was far less expensive to transport a ton of grain from Egypt to Rome by sea than 50 mi by road.
+After the fall of the Western Roman Empire in the fifth century there was the shift from a centrally organised army to a combination of military forces made up of local troops.
 Feudalism was a distributed military logistics system where magnates of the households drew upon their own resources for men and equipment.

 When operating in enemy territory an army was forced to plunder the local countryside for supplies, which allowed war to be conducted at the enemy's expense.
 However, with the increase in army sizes from the late sixteenth century onward, this reliance on pillage and plunder became problematic, as decisions regarding where and when an army could move or fight became based not on strategic objectives but on whether a given area was capable of supporting the soldiers' needs.
 Sieges in particular were affected by this, both for an army attempting to lay siege to a town and one coming to its relief.
 Unless a commander was able to arrange a form of regular resupply, a fortress or town with a devastated countryside could become immune to either operation.

 Napoleon made logistics a major part of his strategy.
 He dispersed his corps along a broad front to maximise the area from which supplies could be drawn.
 Each day forage parties brought in supplies.
 This differed from earlier operations living off the land in the size of the forces involved, and because the primary motivation was the emperor's desire for mobility.
 Ammunition could not as a rule be obtained locally, but it was still possible to carry sufficient ammunition for an entire campaign.